célibat épanouissement solo

 Create your own moments of grace:

-• Evening walk to disconnect
+• The evening walk to disconnect

-• Sunday bath with music and candle
+• The Sunday bath with music and a candle

-Variant: Establish a weekly "date with yourself" (exhibition, solo cinema, a terrace alone...).
+Variation: Set up a weekly "date with yourself" (exhibition, solo cinema, a terrace alone...).

 5. Travel and outings: freedom in practice

-How to take advantage of your flexibility:
+How to make the most of your flexibility:

 • Solo travel: start with a micro-adventure (1 night in a hostel)